itod/panthro/README.md

 * Variable expressions are not yet complete.

-Some example expressions that currently work (i.e. they are parsed, execute, and return a result):
+Some example expressions that currently work (i.e. they are parsed, execute, and return a correct result):

     boolean(false() != true())